bitcoinfacts/glacierprotocol.github.io/_docs/deposit/deposit-execution.md

     Storage Information Page. <span style="color: red;">If you use the wrong address, you will lose all of your funds with no recourse.</span>**
     1. Execute the transaction.
-1. Verify the deposit on the public blockchain.
+1. Verify the deposit on the public blockchain:
-    1. Go to https://blockstream.info/, paste the address into the search bar, and press Enter.
+    1. Go to [Blockstream](https://blockstream.info/), paste the address into the search bar, and press Enter.
     You'll be taken to a page that says "Address" at the top, with your
     <span class="warning">cold storage address</span> listed underneath.
     1. Within a couple of seconds you should be able to refresh this page and see your